itera-io/terraform-provider-taikun/docs/resources/backup_credential.md

 -> **Organization ID** `organization_id` can be specified for the Partner role, it otherwise defaults to the user's organization.

--> **s3_endpoint** The URL validity is verified by backend.
-Trailing backslash forces replacement loop.

 ## Example Usage

 ```terraform